 Dimensions: 8×10″ – canvas is a deep 1.5″ and finished on all sides.

-An original Cut Paper work on stretched canvas by Rachel, using small pieces of paper, adhered to primed canvas with acrylic medium and coated with brushed gloss UVL varnish to prevent color fading.
+An original Cut Paper work on stretched canvas by Rachel, using over 250 small pieces of paper, adhered to primed canvas with acrylic medium and coated with satin UVL varnish to prevent color fading.
 Sides of canvas painted for modern display, as shown.